 - 1Report the Claim

-Call Nationwide's claims hotline or file online through your account as soon as damage or theft occurs.
-Provide details about what happened, when it occurred and what items were affected to get your claim number and next steps.
+Call the claims hotline or file online through your Nationwide account as soon as damage or theft occurs.
+Note what happened, when it occurred and which items were affected.
+Nationwide assigns a claim number and confirms next steps.

 - 2Record All Damage and Losses

-Take photos and videos of all damaged or stolen items before cleaning up or making repairs.
-Create a detailed list of affected belongings with purchase dates, original costs and current values to support your claim amount.
+Photograph and video all damaged or stolen items before cleaning up or making repairs.
+List affected belongings with purchase dates, original costs and current values to support your claim amount.

-A Nationwide claims adjuster will contact you to arrange an inspection of the damage.
-Prepare for the visit by organizing your documentation, receipts and home inventory to help the adjuster assess your losses accurately.
+A Nationwide adjuster contacts you to arrange an inspection.
+Have your documentation, receipts and home inventory organized before the visit.

 - 4Review the Settlement and Repair Process

-Nationwide sends you a settlement offer based on the adjuster's assessment and your policy coverage.
-Review the offer carefully, ask questions about any items you disagree with, then approve the settlement to receive payment for covered losses.
+Nationwide issues a settlement offer based on the adjuster's assessment and your policy limits.
+Review the offer, ask about any items you disagree with, then approve it to receive payment.

 Nationwide Renters Insurance Review: Bottom Line